 If the vehicle the Member is in breaks down or has a mechanical problem that cannot be repaired on the spot, the AA will tow the vehicle to the nearest place of safety or repair where arrangements for its repair can be made or where it can be safely stored.
 (Storage costs will be at the Member's cost).
 There is no charge to the Member for this callout and/or towing charges unless requiring/requesting towage in urban areas to a location which is more than 10km distant, in which case top up fees may apply.
 Once a tow has been provided for a breakdown, any subsequent tows for the same breakdown will be paid for by the Member at the time of service.
 This includes towing a vehicle that has been towed after hours to the Member's home, a storage area, or other place of repair or safety, and then needs further towing as a consequence of the same breakdown event.
-The AA takes no responsibility for any damage to, or caused by, items carried in or on the vehicle in the course of being towed (e.g. bicycles, jet-skis, etc.).
+The AA takes no responsibility for any loss or damage to, or caused by, items carried in or on the vehicle in the course of being towed (e.g. bicycles, jet-skis, etc.).

 Specialist vehicles and motorcycles

 Towing or recovery of vehicles that have been lowered or modified or are fitted with body kits will be on a best endeavours basis and may be subject to delays due to availability of suitable contractors.
 Any additional charges/costs for specialised recovery equipment or labour will be at the Member's expense.

 The AA will provide vehicle recovery for motorcycles on a best endeavours basis and may be subject to availability of suitable contractors.
 If the Member chooses not to accept the attending tow truck, any other arrangements will be at the Member's expense.